-When it is running, an icon indicating the current network status is shown in the system tray.
-Hold the mouse cursor over it, to see details about the connection.
-Depending on the state of the network connection, the panel icon changes appearance:
+The globe icon is the main KNetworkManager icon.
+Use it to configure new network connections, to disable the use of wireless networks, or to switch to offline mode altogether, if needed.
+The current network status is shown by the additional icons in the system tray.
+Hold the mouse cursor over the icons to see details about the connection.
+Depending on the state of the network connection, the panel icons change appearance: